icanos/hassio-plejd/plejd/README.md

 - A new Local Add-on should appear named Plejd.
 Open that and install.
 - Enjoy!

+### Install older versions or developemnt version

+To install older versions, follow the "Manual Installation" instructions above, but copy the code from [one of the releases](https://github.com/icanos/hassio-plejd/releases).
+To test new functionality you can download the development version, available in the [develop branch](https://github.com/icanos/hassio-plejd/tree/feature/develop).

 ### IMPORTANT INFORMATION

 #### Startup error message